KSWE-2016-17/movieDB/README.md

-**Project from the FH-Bielefeld in Germany**

-A universal Database powered by AngularJS.
+**Project from the FH-Bielefeld in Germany - A universal Database powered by AngularJS. **

 How to install: